Implied Contracts and How to Avoid Being Caught in One

 Business contracts can be tricky.
 You can find yourself in a contract without being aware of it.

-Your neighbor turns up on your property one day with a lawnmower and proceeds to mow your lawn.
+For instance, say your neighbor turns up on your property one day with a lawnmower and proceeds to mow your lawn.
 You go out and say, "Thanks!"
 The next week your neighbor turns up again and mows your lawn again.
 You thank your neighbor again and think nothing of it.
 The third week, your neighbor mows your lawn and turns up at your door with a bill for three weeks of lawn mowing.

-By your actions, you have created an implied contract.
-And you will probably have to pay the bill.
+By your actions, you have created an implied contract, and you will probably have to pay the bill.

 What is a Contract?